spacebeam/research/web/spacebeam.org/content/updates/howto-train.md

 That's the basics you go out, 16 supply, 16 factory, train 2 marines and put them with 1 scv at front on the ramp, 22 cc, 24 supply, 25 tank, 26 ebay.

+## Coroutines

+*Coroutines* are computer-program components that generalize subroutines for non-preemptive multitasking by allowing multiple entry points for suspending and resuming execution at certain locations.

+Subroutines are short programs that perform functions of a general nature that can occuir in varios types of computation.

+A sequence of program instructions that perform a specific task, packaged as a unit.
+This unit can then be used in programs wherever that particular task should be performed.

+Subprograms may be defined within programs, or separately in libraries that can be used by multiple programs.

+In different programming languages, a subroutine may be called a procedure, a function a routine, a method, a subprogram.

+### Difference with processes

+Processes are idependen units of execution instead of a subroutine that lives inside a process.

+### Cooperative multitasking

+Also known as non-preemptive multitasking, is a style of computer multitasking in which the operating system never initiates a context switch from a running process to another process.

+Instead, processes voluntary yield control periodically or when idle in order to enable multiple applications to be run concurrently.

-## Asynchronous and non-Blocking I/O
+## Python `await` and `yield` keywords

 Real-time features require (?)

-Python 3 uses a single-threaded event loop to enable concurrent actions.
+Python uses a single-threaded event loop to enable concurrent actions.
 This means that all real-time aplication code should aim to be asynchronous and non-blocking because only one operation can be active at a time.

 Asynchronous operations generally return placeholder objects (Futures).
 `Futures` are usually transformed into their result with the `await` and `yield` keywords.